 The most important characteristics of APPSL mice are:

 - Increase of Aβ in cortex and hippocampus

 - Increased neuroinflammation

-Figure 1: Assessment of spatial learning in the Morris water maze showing distance traversed and escape latencies during 4 testing days of 6 (A, D), 9 (B, E) and 12 month (C, F) old APPSL (orange) and wild type WT (blue) animals. n = 13-21.
+Figure 1: Assessment of spatial learning in the Morris water maze showing distance traversed and escape latencies during 4 testing days of 6 (A, D), 9 (B, E) and 12-months (C, F) old APPSL (orange) and non-transgenic (nTg, blue) animals. n = 13-21.
 Mean ± SEM.
-Two-way ANOVA with Bonferroni ‘s post hoc test compared to WT. *p<0.05; **p<0.01; ***p<0.001.
+Two-way ANOVA with Bonferroni ‘s post hoc test compared to nTg. *p<0.05; **p<0.01; ***p<0.001.

-Figure 2: Qualitative comparison of APPSL transgenic mice at 6, 9 and 12 month of age vs. a 12 month old non transgenic animal.
-Images show examples of immunofluorescent labeling of 6E10 (green) and collagen IV (red) on brain sections of a APPSL transgenic mouse at 6 (column 2 – B, F), 9 (column 3 – C, G) and 12 month (column 4 -D, H) of age compared to a 12 month old non transgenic animal (column 1 – A, E); nuclei are labeled with DAPI (blue).
+Figure 2: Qualitative comparison of APPSL transgenic mice at 6, 9 and 12 months of age vs. a 12 months old non transgenic animal.
+Images show examples of immunofluorescent labeling of 6E10 (green) and collagen IV (red) on brain sections of a APPSL transgenic mouse at 6 (column 2 – B, F), 9 (column 3 – C, G) and 12 months (column 4 -D, H) of age compared to a 12 months old non-transgenic animal (column 1 – A, E); nuclei are labeled with DAPI (blue).

 QPS Neuropharmacology offers a custom-tailored study design for APPSL mice, and we are flexible to accommodate your special interests.
 We are also happy to advise you and propose study designs.
 APPSL mice show relevant features of AD already at 6-9 months of age.
 Based on various options to study APPSL mice, your study will be customized according to your requirements.
 Furthermore, wild type littermates are available as control animals needed for proper study design.